antronerds/r2-tutorials/docs/DataScopes.md

 mutation status in the 'somatic variants' tile, etc. Most of these analyses can also be found / accessed via the main interface while very specific ones may only be provided in the scope.
 Here the 'tSNE manuscript' would be an example of the latter.

-This chapter only serves to explain the basic usage of a data scope.
+This chapter only serves to explain the basic usage of a data s cope.
 As you may realize, every scope can have many different options and analyses associated with it, which goes beyond what we can document here.
 Just have a look at the available scopes once in a while to discover what has been added, or make sure to follow our facebook page whare we make announcements on this as well.